 In June 2014, the Company's board of directors approved an amendment to the Company's amended and restated certificate of incorporation to effect a reverse split of the Company's common stock and convertible preferred stock at a 1-for-9 ratio (the "Reverse Stock Split").
 The par value and the authorized shares of the common and convertible preferred stock were not adjusted as a result of the Reverse Stock Split.
 All issued and outstanding common stock, convertible preferred stock, warrants for preferred stock, options for common stock and per share amounts contained in the financial statements have been retroactively adjusted to reflect this Reverse Stock Split for all periods presented.
-The Reverse Stock Split was effected on June 18, 2014.
+The Reverse Stock Split is expected to be effected immediately prior to the effectiveness of the initial public offering ("IPO") of the Company's common stock.